 ‘I think the swing voters that both the campaigns are trying to go for in the swing states are the type of people that hate politics and probably don’t watch these things’, said Freddie Hayward of the New Statesman.
 ‘So I don’t think it will have that much of an impact’, he added.

-Whether the debate will effect the polls remains to be seen, but one takeaway was abundantly clear: the Harris spin operation was effective and succinct, while the Trump campaign was disorganised and reckless.
+Whether the debate will affect the polls remains to be seen, but one takeaway was abundantly clear: the Harris spin operation was effective and succinct, while the Trump campaign was disorganised and reckless.

 If there is a second debate, perhaps consistent messaging should become a top priority for the Trump-Vance ticket.